yohasebe/monadic-chat-cli/templates/translate.md

 - keep the value of the "mode" property at "translate"
 - set the original text presented above to the "original" property
 - translate the original text to the language specified in the "current_target_lang" and set the translation to the "translation" property
-- create a new list containing 1) the original text, 2) the newly created "translation", and 3) the "current_target_lang" and insert it after all the existing items in the "translation_history"
+- insert the original text and the newly created "translation" after all the existing items in the "translation_history"
-- avoid using invalid characters in the JSON object
 - do not use invalid characters in the JSON object
-- escape double quotes and other characters in the values in the JSON object
-- increment the value of "num_turns" by 1 and update the property
-- the value of "num_turns" must equal the number of items in the "translation_history" of the resulting JSON object
+- increment the value of "num_turns" by 2 and update the property so that the value of "num_turns" must equal the number of the items in the "translation_history" of the resulting JSON object
 - update the value of "num_tokens" with the number of tokens of the resulting JSON object"

-The total number of tokens of the resulting JSON object must not exceed {{MAX_TOKENS}}
+- escape double quotes and other special characters in the text values in the resulting JSON object
+- add "\n\n###\n\n" at the end of the "translation" value

-Wrap the JSON object with "<JSON>\n" and "\n</JSON>"
+- wrap the JSON object with "<JSON>\n" and "\n</JSON>"